bkeroack/elita/doc/intro.rst

 Elita can be thought of as
-middleware between a continuous integration server (Jenkins, Teamcity, Bamboo) and the infrastructure that actually runs the code (production and QA/staging servers, supporting machines, etc.).
+middleware between a continuous integration server (Jenkins, Teamcity, Bamboo) and the infrastructure that runs the code (production and QA/staging servers, supporting machines, etc.).
 Elita allows programmatic code deployment, build (re-)packaging and custom actions triggered by REST endpoints.